microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 Description
 -----------

-We propose to add the concept of Ergonomics Profiles, while naming the existing default ergonomics as `shared`, and adding a second profile called `dedicated` for when the JVM is to run under environments with resources dedicated to it.
+We propose adding the concept of Ergonomics Profiles while naming the existing default ergonomics as `shared`, and adding a second profile called `dedicated` for when the JVM is to run under environments with resources dedicated to it.
 New profiles may be added in the future.

 **_Selecting a profile_**